zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/business-value-consulting.md

 - Focus on customer challenges and required GitLab DevSecOps capabilities to address these challenges
 - Quantify value of the GitLab solution with performance improvements and measurable business outcomes

 The practice starts from the first conversation at the discovery and scoping stages.
-The output of the business value discussion can be a Return on Investment (ROI) and Total Cost of Ownership (TCO) document, also known as a **Business Value Assessment**.
+The output of the business value discussion can consist of the Return on Invesment (ROI), Total Cost of Ownership (TCO), Cost of Inaction, and other quantified & qualified benefits and outcomes, all of which constitutes the **Business Case**.
 This allows the team to:

 - Drive value discussion to address challenges, support organizational goals and vision
 - Expand the customer reach and engage right stakeholders